top of page

 Cleaning and Disposal

 Proper cleaning and disposal of skunk poop are essential to minimize health risks and environmental impact.
 Humans should use protective gear such as gloves and disinfectants when cleaning areas contaminated with skunk waste.
 Dispose of the excrement in sealed bags to prevent the spread of parasites or bacteria.
+A skunk removal service can clean and deodorize the area and also block the nesting area so skunks can't live on your property.

 Fun Facts About Skunks and Their Waste